flyteorg/flytectl/docs/source/gen/flytectl_delete_cluster-resource-attribute.rst

       foo: "bar"
       buzz: "lightyear"

-Deleting cluster resource attribute for a workflow Here the command deletes cluster resource attributes for a workflow
+Deletes cluster resource attribute for a workflow
+Here the command deletes cluster resource attributes for a workflow

 ::